Major fire at furniture market in Delhi; metro services disrupted

 Police and DMRC officials were at the spot and nearly 70 firefighting officials carried out the operation.

 The fire was brought under control by 7.45 am.
 However, four fire tenders were still at the spot carrying out cooling process, officials said.
-(AGENCIES)
+(PTI)

 Major fire at furniture market in Delhi; metro services disrupted